 But that reading ignores the rest of what Congress wrote.
-Congress specified that it is not enough for a noncitizen to commit a crime listed in §1182(a)(2); that crime must also "rende[r] the alien inadmissible to the United States under section 1182(a)(2) of this title" or "removable from the United States under section 1227(a)(2) or 1227(a)(4) of this title." §1229b(d)(1).
+Congress specified that it is not enough for a noncitizen to commit a crime listed in §1182(a)(2); that crime must also "rende[r] the alien inadmissible to the United States under section 1182(a)(2) of this title" or "removable from the United States under section 1227(a)(2) or 1227(a)(4) of this title." § 1229b(d)(1).
 Those words have meaning-invoking the two-track structure of the INA and the distinction between grounds of inadmissibility and grounds of deportability-and the Court cannot simply will them out of existence.

 Even when the Court finally discusses the second clause, "renders the alien inadmissible," the Court raises more questions than it answers-and answers questions that it need not address at all.
-First, the Court claims, the clause makes clear that "cancellation of removal is precluded if an alien committed a §1182(a)(2) offense during the initial seven years of residence, even if (as in Barton's case) the conviction occurred after the seven years elapsed."
-Ante, at 9.
+First, the Court claims, the clause makes clear that "cancellation of removal is precluded if a noncitizen committed a \$1182(a)(2) offense during the initial seven years of residence, even if (as in Barton's case) the conviction occurred after the seven years elapsed."
+Ante, at 232.
 Despite the emphasis the Court lays on this point, it is irrelevant to this case: Barton does not dispute that the stop-time rule is triggered by the date of commission of a crime rather than a later date of conviction.
 Brief for Petitioner 9, n.
-4. The question in this case is whether certain offenses can possibly render Barton inadmissible when he does not seek admission and has already been admitted regardless of whether one looks to the date of commission or the date of conviction of those offenses.5
+4. The question in this case is whether certain offenses can possibly render Barton inadmissible when he does not seek admission and has already been admitted-regardless of whether one looks to the date of commission or the date of conviction of those offenses.5

-Even if this question mattered and were properly before us, Congress could have made the same point-that the stop-time rule is triggered by commission of a crime-by omitting the second and third clauses entirely.
-It again could have written what the Court, at various points, seems to wish it had written: The stop-time rule is triggered whenever a noncitizen "has committed an offense referred to in section 1182(a)(2) of this title."
-The second and third clauses-which refer to later events, when a noncitizen is actually "render[ed]" inadmissible or deportable-make the Court's aside less plausible, not more.
+Even if this question mattered and were properly before us, Congress could have made the same point-that the stoptime rule is triggered by commission of a crime-by omitting the second and third clauses entirely.
+It again could have written what the Court, at various points, seems to wish it had written: The stop-time rule is triggered whenever a noncitizen "has committed an offense referred to in section